 How is the virus affecting Splash beneficiaries?

 We are very concerned about the student beneficiaries we serve in Addis Ababa and Kolkata, as well as their teachers and families.
 Schools are closed in Ethiopia and the government announced a five-month state of emergency in April.
-India declared a 21-day national lockdown in March, including school closures, which was then extended to May 31.
-The country plans to further ease restrictions for restaurants, hotels, shopping centers, and places of worship starting June 8.
+India declared a 21-day national lockdown in March, including school closures, which was then extended to August 31.
 It is not clear how long school closures will be in effect in either case.
 This has widespread impacts on students from interrupted learning, nutrition/food insecurity (many students in both cities rely on school feeding programs), reduced child safety, and higher dropout rates.

 What are you doing to address the virus?